heinzermch/heinzermch.github.io/_posts/2025-01-18-on-combining-vision-and-language.md

 * $$t'= \log(10)$$ for the temperature $$t$$
 * $$b = -10$$ for the bias $$b$$.

 This assures that the training starts close to the prior and does not require over-correction.

-Note: what is the prior here?
+Question: what is the prior here?

 The pseudocode implementation of this loss is: